 Eric J. Summers, Vice President for Student Affairs

 The Division for Student Affairs complements the University’s academic mission by providing a safe and supportive campus that affords students with ample opportunities for development in addition to important services that add value to the campus experience.
-At the core of the Division’s work is the belief that student involvement (defined as time spent on campus, involvement with student organizations, interaction and familiarity with faculty and staff, development of a peer support group, and commitment to academic pursuits) is critical to student success.
+At the core of the Division’s work is the belief that student involvement is critical to student success.
 As such, the Division serves as a resource to all students, regardless of major or classification.

 The Division for Student Affairs enhances growth of Southeastern students and fosters pride in the institution through the provision of superior campus services, meaningful opportunities for student development, and maintenance of a safe campus.
 The Division for Student Affairs oversees several services and programs as follows:

-The REC provides students with opportunities to create and maintain healthy lifestyles through participation in programs and use of the Pennington Student Activity Center facility.
-The department offers dynamic fitness equipment along with an indoor track.
-There are also group exercise studios that are available to everyone along with a racquetball court and a multi-sport gymnasium.
+The Department of Recreational Sports and Wellness provides students with opportunities to create and maintain healthy lifestyles through participation in programs and use of the Pennington Student Activity Center facility.
+The department offers a wide range of dynamic fitness equipment along with an indoor track.
+There are also group exercise studios that are available to all members along with a racquetball court and a multi-sport gymnasium.
 There are classrooms for student organizations to utilize and a lobby to take a mental break.
 Intramural Sports, Club Sports, Group Exercise Classes, Personal Trainers and special events are offered throughout the year.

 Intramural Sports are designed to provide Southeastern Louisiana University students and employees who are members an opportunity to participate in a variety of competitive sports in a safe, fun, and structured environment.
 Some of the events are flag football, softball, basketball, soccer, racquetball and tennis.